OctopusDeploy/blog/blog/2022-q3/top-8-container-registries/index.md

 ## JFrog Container Registry

-Built upon another JFrog product, Artifactory, [JFrog Container Registry](https://jfrog.com/container-registry/) supports both Docker images and Helm Charts.
-It also offers the option to store any package type, thanks to its generic repositories.
+Built upon another JFrog product, Artifactory, [JFrog Container Registry](https://jfrog.com/container-registry/) supports Docker images *and* Helm Charts.
+JFrog Container Registry also offers the option to store any package type, thanks to its generic repositories.

-It has both cloud and self-hosted options (or a hybrid if you wish), and promises great scalability.
+JFrog has both cloud and self-hosted options (or a hybrid if you wish), and promises great scalability.

 ## Red Hat Quay